LifeBogger presents the Full Story of an Argentine Football Legend who is best known by the Nickname; “Coco”.

 Erik loves to keep his private life very private.
-He spends all his moments with Sofia whose he dated for many years before finally getting married to her in 2010.
+He spends all his moments with Sofia, whom he dated for many years before finally getting married to her in 2010.

-Ideally, Erik came from a middle-class Argentine family background before football investment paid off.
+Ideally, Erik came from a middle-class Argentine family background before his football investment paid off.

-On Instagram, some fans of Lamela suggested that the picture of his father in younger days resembled legendary Argentina striker Gabriel Batistuta.
+On Instagram, some Lamela fans suggested that the picture of his father in his younger days resembled legendary Argentina striker Gabriel Batistuta.

-BROTHER: Erik Lamela has an older brother who goes by the name; Brian Lamela.
+Erik Lamela has an older brother who goes by the name of Brian Lamela.
 Brian wasn’t cut out for football right from his childhood time.